splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

     - :strong:`Data type`
     - :strong:`Format`
   * - Dimensions
     - Sent in with metric time series (MTS) at the time of ingest to add context to metrics.
+Along with the metric name, they uniquely identify the MTS.
     - Infrastructure metric
     - Key-value pair
   * - Custom properties
     - Applied to metric dimensions after ingest to add context to the metrics.
+Custom properties do not contribute to uniquely identify an MTS.
     - Infrastructure metric
     - Key-value pair
   * - Tags
-    - Labels or keywords applied to metric dimensions and custom properties after ingest.
+    - Labels or keywords applied to metric dimensions and custom properties after ingest to help you categorize them.
+You can use tags to filter MTSes in charts and detectors using ``sf_tags``.
     - Infrastructure metric
     - String
   * - Attributes or span tags